weather-eye/weathereye.org/README.md

 2. **CDMS**: A system for correctly managing earth system observation data
 3. **WIS2**: Software for the discovery and exchange of real-time data using WIS2
 4. **API**: Secure, standardised APIs to enable the building of compliant reusable solutions
-6. **Portal**: A Content Management System (CMS), fully-integrated to work with the rest of suite of applications to provide a curated window to available data, products and services
+6. **Portal**: A Content Management System (CMS), fully-integrated to work with the rest of the suite of applications to provide curated access to available data, products and services

 In addition, the following solutions are planned:
-1. **Tools ⚒️**: A set of tools, unique to WeatherEye, to better manage the integrated set of applications, including tools to correctly update (migrate) database schema, backup all data and to secure and audit applications
+1. **Tools ⚒️**: A set of tools, unique to WeatherEye, to better manage the integrated set of applications, including tools to correctly update (migrate) database schemas, backup all data and to secure and audit applications
 2. **Desktop**: A forecaster desktop solution

 WeatherEye builds on existing, high-quality open-source software by integrating these into a single solution with a strong focus on optimising the experience for the user in order to provide accurate and timely weather, climate, and hydrological data management, products and services.